A. General information about the Charity Commission for Nothern Ireland.

 D. Charity accounting requirements.

 F. General questions.

-G. Where can I find help and advice on;
+G. Where can I find help and advice on:

 A. General information about the Charity Commission for Northern Ireland.

-The Charity Commission for Northern Ireland (CCNI) is the new independent regulator of charities in Northern Ireland.
+The Charity Commission for Northern Ireland is the independent regulator of charities in Northern Ireland.
 We are responsible for ensuring that Northern Ireland has a dynamic and well governed charity sector, in which the public can have confidence.

 The Commission is a non-departmental public body supported by the Department for Social Development (DSD) and established under the Charities Act (NI) 2008.

-• encourage the better administration of charities;
+• encouraging the better administration of charities

 The Commission has been broadly welcomed by charities within Northern Ireland, many of whom have been advocating the introduction of regulation for some time.

 B. Charity regulation and the powers of the Commission.